Semen analysis measures male fertility

-If your semen analysis results are abnormal, additional tests may be ordered, such as a repeat semen analysis, hormone evaluation, sperm function testing or immunological testing.
-Depending on your results, you may be referred to a urologist specializing in male infertility for further evaluation.
+If your semen analysis results are abnormal, we may order additional tests.
+Examples include a repeat semen analysis, hormone evaluation, sperm function testing or immunological testing.
+Depending on your results, we may refer you to a urologist specializing in male infertility for further evaluation.

 Depending on diagnosis, treatment may be available to improve your fertility.
 Your fertility specialist may also suggest certain lifestyle changes, such as quitting smoking, drinking less alcohol, avoiding heat sources such as hot tubs or saunas, or losing weight.

 Please keep in mind that because it takes about three months for the body to produce sperm, any changes made will need time to take effect, and a repeat semen analysis may be ordered to evaluate progress.

 If your semen results are abnormal, it doesn’t mean that you won’t be able to father a child.
 Some factors balance out others.
 For example, a lower count of normally shaped sperm may be fine if the total sperm count is high.
 For men with male factor infertility, advanced treatment options such as intrauterine insemination (IUI), in vitro fertilization (IVF), sperm retrieval and intracytoplasmic sperm injection (ICSI) can often help men achieve their goal of fatherhood.